vladimir-d/BoxView/README.md

 ```
  its argument is of type **BoxLayout.Pin** and consist of two vars:
 **value** and **relation**
-So to create  the Pin with **greaterThenOrEqual** relation on left side of  forgotButton
+So we can create  the Pin with **greaterThenOrEqual** relation on the left side of  the forgotButton
-we need to write:
+with code:
 ```
 BoxLayout.Pin(value: 50.0, relation: .greaterThanOrEqual)
 ```